open-ribbon/open-ribbon/README.md

 You can join our [Discord server](https://discord.gg/n5TPTBvGjE) to discuss the project.

 #
-Are you going trick or treating ?
+Are you going trick or treating?